 After secondary school in St. Mary's College, Galway, he studied one year of Commerce here at NUI,Galway before entering seminary at Maynooth.
 Since his ordination for the Diocese of Galway in 1999, he has served in Gort Community School, University College Hospital (Merlin Park), Galway Marriage Tribunal, and assisted in the parishes of Gort, Galway Cathedral, Ros Muc and Knocknacara.

 Fr Ben Hughes.
 Chaplaincy Centre, NUI, Galway, University Road, Galway.
 Office located at Room 103, St. Declan's, 6 Distillery Road, Galway

 Ordained in 1990, has experience in parish ministry, adult education, retreat facilitation and spiritual direction.
 Using a psycho-spiritual approach Fr Ben incorporates lived experience and the richness of our faith to develop a spirituality that is meaningful for contemporary life.
 Integrating insights from psychology he explores the spiritual journey, promoting personal development and providing space for wellbeing, healing and transformation.
 Fr Ben holds an MSc in Counselling and Therapeutic Communication (University of Ulster) and a Higher Diploma in Education (Trinity College, Dublin).
 His PhD was awarded through the School of Social Work and Social Policy, Trinity College Dublin.

-Dolores is from Galway City has worked with the Chaplaincy since 1997.
+Dolores is a graduate of UCG and has worked with the Chaplaincy since 1997.